cjavilla-stripe/checkout-workshop/steps/03-checkout.md

 - [ ] enable tax collection
 - [ ] enable another payment method
 - [ ] make it possible to adjust quantities

+🧠 Would you really use Elements or Checkout if this was a real side project, why or why not?
+Would the beta Orders API change that decision?

 🧠 Can the session be created client-side? server-side?